bvbohnen/X3_Customizer/README.md

 Job Transforms:

+ * Add_Job_Ship_Variants

+      Allows jobs to spawn with a larger selection of variant ships.
+This does not affect jobs with a preselected ship to spawn, only those with random selection.
+Variants are added when the basic version of the ship is allowed, to preserve cases where a variant has been preselected.

  * Adjust_Job_Count

-      Adjusts job counts using a multiplier.
+      Adjusts job ship counts using a multiplier.
 These will always have a minimum of 1.
+Jobs are matched by name or an attribute flag, eg. 'owner_pirate'.
+This will also increase the max number of jobs per sector accordingly.

  * Adjust_Job_Respawn_Time